-There have been some wonderful reviews and high remarks in regards to the epoxy coatings by home mechanics.
-The stain and chemical resistance make it less of a hassle for cleaning up oil, anti-freeze, brake fluid, gasoline, and other chemicals.
+There have been some wonderful reviews and high remarks in regard to the epoxy coatings by home mechanics.
+The stain and chemical resistance makes it less of a hassle for cleaning up oil, anti-freeze, brake fluid, gasoline, and other chemicals.
 Even if these chemicals sit for a while, they offer no issues on the coatings.
 Jacks and jack stands, as well as rolling tool boxes, offer no floor damage either.
-Also, depending on the top coat used, these floorings can be quite reflective making the garage a brighter environment to work in.
+Also, depending on the topcoat used, these floorings can be quite reflective making the garage a brighter environment to work in.

 Though not resistant to everything, these tough floors are not recommended for garage floors with issues involving moisture.
 The moisture vapor transmission rate can cause the epoxy to delaminate if too high.
 Also, welding can be too much for our floors as well, the hot slag will create burn marks.

 One of the most common concerns that are addressed when it comes to garage epoxy flooring is hot tires.
 Hot tire pick up occurs when the vehicle pulls into the garage after a drive, and the heated tires soften the top coat of the flooring and after cooling with grab and pull the coating away.